erroronline1/qualitymanagement/timetables/readme.md

 * addresses of cells to be read in Essentials.holidayReminder

 ### flaws
-opening the file for the first time from the web or a network path will excel be loading it in protected mode. this causes an issue that can only be bypassed by reopening the file for excel will trust the source from then on. there will be an information about this, as this was the easiest way after several insufficent tries to handle this (leaving protected mode delays unprotecting after initializing macros. there is no application.wait available coming from protected view).
+opening the file for the first time from the web or a network path will excel be loading it in protected mode. this causes an issue that can only be bypassed by reopening the file for excel will trust the source from then on. there will be an information about this, as this was the easiest way after several insufficent tries to handle this (leaving protected mode delays unprotecting after initializing code. there is no application.wait available coming from protected view).

 passwords are stored in plain text. whether you like that or not, it makes it a lot easier to track possible vulnerabilities and editing sheets.